 It was within walking distance of Duval Street, so we didn't have to worry about having a designated driver.

 Suffice to say, I highly recommend the Blue Marlin Motel.

 You can check out the Blue Marlin Motel on Booking.com.

 (Disclaimer: I am an affiliate of Booking.com.
 As such, I receive compensation if you book a hotel through my link at no cost to you.
 Please know that I only recommend products and services that I love and trust!)

 First of all, you can carry open containers of alcohol on Duval Street!
 Hell, yeah!
 When we (my friends and I) learned that, we got so excited!

 As young adults, we had never been anywhere where that is allowed.
 It was a liberating and neat experience.
 Loved it.

 Of course, there is more to Duval Street than just the ability to openly carry alcohol!
 There are also tons of bars!
 That way you can purchase the alcohol you want to walk around with! 😉

-Seriously though, most of the bars on Duval Street were poppin’!
-We went to three different ones (follow the link above to get the deets) and loved each one.
+Seriously though, most of the bars on Duval Street were poppin'!
+We went to three different ones (read this post to get the deets) and loved each one.

 Okay, okay.
 I'll stop talking about alcohol for a bit.